Debugging for Ray developers#

 Starting processes in a debugger#

-When processes are crashing, it is often useful to start them in a debugger.
-Ray currently allows processes to be started in the following:
+When processes are crashing, it’s often useful to start them in a debugger.
+You can start Ray processes in any of the following:

-To start a process inside of gdb, the process must also be started inside of tmux.
-So if you want to start the raylet in gdb, you would start your Python script with the following:
+To start a process in gdb, you must also start it in tmux.
+So to start the raylet in gdb, start your Python script with the following:

 RAY_RAYLET_GDB=1 RAY_RAYLET_TMUX=1 python